-Spend an advance to allow your drone to assist with an additional type of conflict, such as physical and social, mental and social, etc. By spending an additional further advance your drone is useful in all three types of conflicts.
+Spend an advance to allow your drone to assist with an additional type of conflict, such as physical and social, mental and social, etc. By spending an additional advance your drone is useful in all three types of conflicts and can select skills in those areas.